Environmental Soil Science

 - Use algorithms to calculate SOC stocks, soil N-turnover and GHG balances in Danish farmland based on own data drawn from databases on land-use and soil characteristics.

-- Identify and work out proposal for solving complex geographical problems using theory, data and methods.
+- Identify and work out proposal for solving geo-spatial problems using theory, data and methods.

 - Give short, concise and well-illustrated oral presentation on the basis of scientific papers.